 Contact The Brown Firm PLLC for Professional Legal Assistance

 Even if the Mortgage Lender forgives your debt, you will still need to pay taxes on the additional income.
 At the end of the year you will get a Form 1099.
 Talk to a Virginia foreclosure defense attorney today to understand your rights and obligations before taking the first step towards short selling your property.
 If you are in need of assistance with foreclosure defense or a short sale, contact the Brown Firm PLLC online or call today.
-We offer free initial consultations so that you can understand your best options before moving forward.
+We offer initial consultations so that you can understand your best options before moving forward.